 Likewise, auditing provides some accountability: who changed the deployment script?
 Who triggered that deployment?
 Who cancelled it?

 Finally, centralised logging is essential.
-If there's a problem during the deployment, it's important for team members to be able to see this easily, without needing to request access all the servers involved.
+If there's a problem during the deployment, it's important for team members to be able to see this easily, without needing to request access to all the servers involved.
 In Octopus, a single page shows the logs from the entire deployment from all servers.

 Rule 4: Robust permissions